LT-aitools/feminist-newsletter/docs/time_extraction_guide.md

 ## Overview

-The Time Extraction feature automatically extracts accurate event times from invitation images linked in newsletter emails.
+The Time Extraction feature automatically extracts accurate event times from invitation images linked in newsletter emails using Google Cloud Vision API.
 This eliminates the need for manual time verification and ensures calendar events show the correct start times.

 ## How It Works